 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-Our twist on Julia Child’s classic Béarnaise Sauce is utterly delicious and wonderfully foolproof.
+Our twist on Julia Child’s classic béarnaise sauce is utterly delicious and wonderfully foolproof.
 Pair this low-carb blender sauce with steak, eggs, and veggies for a creamy texture and rich, buttery flavor.

-What Makes This Sauce So Good
+Why This Sauce is So Good

 - Similar to hollandaise sauce, béarnaise is a creamy emulsion sauce that goes beautifully on eggs, steak, chicken, pork, and veggies.